Join the Legacy Society

-If you would like to designate your gift for a particular purpose, please contact Alison Bowman at email@example.com so that we can work together to ensure that your gift intentions are clear.
+If you would like to designate your gift for a particular purpose, please contact Selena Shadle at firstname.lastname@example.org so we can work together to ensure your gift intentions are clear.

 The Fine Arts Museums welcome bequests and promised gifts of art.
 We ask you to notify us of your intentions to make a promised gift of art to allow for necessary review and approval by curatorial staff.